Saliva in space? UNLV samples will be launched on a SpaceX rocket

 After about a month in space, the samples will be returned to Earth.
 They’ll be analyzed and compared to bacteria samples that have remained on Earth.

 Sample analysis will be done by UNLV — physically in the university’s laboratories and by using commercial partners.
-The process, Ebersole said, will likely take about 60 days.
+The process, Ebersole said, will probably take about 60 days.

 Alabama-based Teledyne Brown Engineering — which has a relationship with UNLV as an engineering mentoring group — notified the university about the opportunity to submit a proposal, Ebersole said.
 A payload specialist team from the engineering company is working with Colgate-Palmolive and UNLV on the project.